 Detroit Green House Gas Inventory

 This is a comprehensive inventory of the city’s greenhouse gas emissions, which is the first of its kind for Detroit.
-It is a significant milestone for DCAC and a key step toward our city’s efforts to find opportunities to mitigate climate change, to increase energy efficiency, and to increase our resilience to the impacts of climate change.
+It is a significant milestone for Detroit’s efforts to find opportunities to mitigate climate change, to increase energy efficiency, and to increase our resilience to the impacts of climate change.
 This inventory provides the city with a baseline from which to track emission reductions and energy use—both citywide and within the City of Detroit municipal government.

 Detroit is considered to be the second most impacted of the top 40 U.S. cities.
 Although Detroit is not threatened by global sea level rise it faces some major impacts.
 As you will read in the report Detroit has already has experienced a measurable increase in average temperature directly linked to climate change.
 The increase has mainly come from over night temperatures during heat events.
 Heat events also trigger asthma attacks.
 Detroit has three times the asthma as national average.
 In August 2014 Detroit experienced flooding which again overwhelmed storm water systems in the city and suburbs alike.
 The costs were astronomical.
 To make matters worse 100-year, 500-year, and 1000-year floods are increasing at an alarming rate.